 Commentary on Isaiah 41: Are you working on a sermon on Isaiah 41:10?
 Here is help for you.

-I can't read the last part of Isaiah 40 without remembering Paul Martin.
-The tone of these great promises of renewed strength seems to describe the seemingly eternal youthfulness of this evangelist and author.
+I can't read those verses from Isaiah 40 and 41 without remembering Paul Martin.
+The tone of these great promises of renewed strength seems to describe the seemingly eternal youthfulness of that evangelist and author.

 His messages always seemed to be aimed at my young life.
 His writings had a profound effect on my spiritual life.
-As a young preacher I even borrowed some of his ideas to put together sermons (I didn't think he'd mind).
+As a young preacher, I even borrowed some of his ideas to put together sermons (I didn't think he'd mind).

-While Paul Martin's way with young people was unusual in some respects, the Word does promise an eternal youth to those who trust the Lord.
+While Paul Martin's way with young people was unusual in some respects, the Word does promise a kind of eternal youth to those who trust the Lord.
 The renewing strength that Paul Martin found for his "walking and running" is available to all.

-While in Italy I received a letter from someone who had just returned home from the Eastern Kentucky district Nazarene Missionary Convention.
-Armand Doll, former missionary to Mozambique, was the speaker.
-My friend was writing to comment on Rev. Doll's special effect on the young people present at the convention.
-This missionary colleague of mine is a special testimony to the promises of Isaiah 40:21-31.
-Months in prison have left him undaunted.
-His testimony to the greatness of God so affects young people that they willingly offer themselves for missionary service, knowing full well the kind of risks they face.
+While in Italy, I received a letter from someone who had just returned home from the Eastern Kentucky district Nazarene Missionary Convention.
+Armand Doll, a former missionary to Mozambique, was the speaker.
+My friend was writing to comment on Armand Doll's special effect on the young people present at the convention.
+This missionary colleague of mine, who wound up being imprisoned by a Marxist government, is a special testimony to the promises of Isaiah 40:21-31.
+Months in prison left him undaunted.
+His testimony to the greatness of God so affected young people that they willingly offered themselves for missionary service, knowing full well the kind of risks they might face.

 The list of testimonies to the truth of Isaiah 40 could go on and on.

-We too can drink forever at the real Fountain of Youth!
+We, too, can drink forever at the real Fountain of Youth!

 I wrote this devotional article while serving as a missionary in Italy.
 It originally appeared in Standard, a weekly Faith Connections take-home curriculum piece for adult Sunday school classes published by The Foundry.